hansiherath/AI-Based-IoT-System-for-Non-Destructive-Ripeness-Detection-in-Brown-Bagged-TomEJC-Mangoes/README.md

-# 🥭 QualityQuest

-## AI-Based IoT System for Non-Destructive Ripeness Detection in Brown-Bagged TomEJC Mangoes
+## 🥭 AI-Based IoT System for Non-Destructive Ripeness Detection in Brown-Bagged TomEJC Mangoes

 QualityQuest is an AI-powered IoT system designed to assess the internal quality of brown-bagged TomEJC mangoes without causing physical damage to the fruit.